ssorj/argon/notes.md

- - Add more type encodings
- - Decimal types

- - _field_property -> _field
+ - Add types to _field